Pinene: Plants

 Salvia spp. (sage).
-Cannabis also contains alpha-pinene and beta-pinene.
+Cannabis also contains alpha-pinene and beta-pinene, as well as the dried finished flowers known as marijuana.
 Resin from Pistacia terebinthus (commonly known as terebinth or turpentine tree) is rich in pinene.
 Pine nuts produced by pine trees contain pinene.

 Makrut lime fruit peel contains an essential oil comparable to lime fruit peel oil; its main components are limonene and β-pinene.
+Essential oils of other citrus fruits like oranges and lemons also include racemic mixtures of alpha- and beta-pinene.
+Oils of herbs like rosemary and basil also contain racemic mixtures of pinene.

 The racemic mixture of the two forms of pinene is found in some oils like eucalyptus oil.